Find the right spot to watch all the racing action on The Strip with our guide to the F1 Las Vegas Grand Prix Grandstands.

 It is worth bearing in mind that the organisers may alter the grandstand distribution as we get closer to the race.
 Note also that none of the grandstands are covered as this is a night race eliminating the need for shade, and you would be very unlucky to be rained on in Las Vegas.
 But on the bright side, you would be able to tick ‘seeing a storm in the desert’ off your bucket list!

-Las Vegas F1 grandstands
+F1 Las Vegas Grand Prix grandstands

 The zones are: